-If a teacher's performance does not meet the expectations established by the school, the teacher will be placed on a Plan for Growth or Performance Improvement Plan.
-A Plan for Growth or Performance Improvement Plan is designed to support a teacher in addressing areas of concern through targeted supervision and additional resources.
+If a teacher's performance does not meet the expectations established by the school, the teacher will be placed on a Plan for Growth or Performance Improvement Plan is designed to support a teacher in addressing areas of concern through targeted supervision and additional resources.
 It may be used by an evaluator at any point during the year for a teacher whose professional practice would benefit from additional support.
 Additionally, a Plan for Growth or Performance Improvement Plan is implemented if one of the following scenarios occurs at the end of any data collection period: